Herkkomehtala/Review-classification-AI/README.md

 To do the sentiment analysis, I will have to:
     - Create directory structure including sample files from the data.
     - Train the neural network with the extracted data.
-    - Validate the operation of your trained model.
+    - Validate the operation of the trained model.
 Let's get started.

 First, import all the necessary libraries.
 Read the csv file DisneylandReviews.csv into a data structure so we can handle it later.